 A chopper does not need a runway.
 A Dreamliner does.
 You cannot compare a chopper which flies a few hundred miles with just half a dozen folks to a Dreamliner with hundreds on board for thousands of miles.
 If you want to go far, you need a runway to take that flight.
-GST is that runway.
+Goods Service Tax (GST) is that runway.
 It may seem the wind is working against the plane’s take off, but take off it will.
 And then soar!

 Get Drishtikone Updates

 Subscribe to Drishtikone updates and get interesting stuff and updates to your email inbox.